project-imprimis/libprimis/doc/engine.md

 ## 2.1 Octree Geometry
 ---

-The Imprimis engine's geometry system is very different than most engines and has different strengths and weaknesses with respect to typical polygon soup engines such as Unreal or the Quake family of engines.
-Imprimis' octal tree geometry does not record map vertices in terms of typical positon vectors, as the vast majority of 3D rendering software uses, instead opting to use an octal tree format.
+The Libprimis engine's geometry system is very different than most engines and has different strengths and weaknesses with respect to typical polygon soup engines such as Unreal or the Quake family of engines.
+Libprimis' octal tree geometry does not record map vertices in terms of typical positon vectors, as the vast majority of 3D rendering software uses, instead opting to use an octal tree format.